tkj516/score_based_source_separation/README.md

 ## Generating the Datasets
 The dataset is generated with the help of the tools and utilies in the `utils` folder.
-At the current moment we are unable to attach our datasets due to file size limits for the supplementary material.
+At the moment, we are unable to attach our datasets due to file size limits for the supplementary material.
 You may instead re-generate datasets using the commands provide next.